Recreation

 Program Requirements

-All participants need to complete Image and Audio Consent and Medical & Liability Release Forms.
+All participants must complete Image and Audio Consent and Medical & Liability Release Forms.
 News media or other media outlets not affiliated with Outlook Enrichment may be present at an event.

 Two men in bike helmets holding up signs with the number 10 as they're about to participate in Enrichment’s adaptive sports program.